tanloong/neosca/README.md

 # frequency output: ./sample1.csv
 ```

-2. When analyzing a text file with a file name that includes spaces, it is important to enclose the file path in double quotes.
+When analyzing a text file with a file name that includes spaces, it is important to enclose the file path in double quotes.
 This ensures that the entire file name, including the spaces, is interpreted as a single argument.
+Without the double quotes, the command would interpret "sample" and "1.txt" as two separate arguments and the analysis would fail.
 Here is an example of how to use the command for a file named `sample 1.txt`:

 ```sh
 nsca "./samples/sample 1.txt"
 ```

-Without the double quotes, the command would interpret "sample" and "1.txt" as two separate arguments and the analysis would fail.

-3. To analyze multiple text files at once, simply list them after the `nsca` command.
+To analyze multiple text files at once, simply list them after the `nsca` command.
 You can also use [wildcards](https://www.gnu.org/savannah-checkouts/gnu/clisp/impnotes/wildcard.html#wildcard-syntax) to select multiple files at once.
 For example:

 ```sh
 nsca ./samples/sample1.txt ./samples/sample2.txt